- Informatics Faculty including Full, Associate, Affiliate, and Adjunct Professors

-After participating in this live activity, the learner should be better able to:
+After participating in this live meeting, the attendee should be better able to:

 The American Medical Informatics Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.